 Emerson Creek Pottery Outlet Store

-The Outlet Store remains surrounded by fields and forests with distant views of the Blue Ridge Mountains.
-We are located 30 minutes from Smith Mountain Lake and Lynchburg, 45 minutes from Roanoke and the Blue Ridge Parkway and 10 minutes from the town of Bedford.
+Our outlet store remains surrounded by fields and forests with distant views of the Blue Ridge Mountains.
+It’s a great place to buy discounted pottery, each of the pieces are 30-60% off retail prices.
+We sell seconds, overstock, and more!
+Located 30 minutes from Smith Mountain Lake and Lynchburg, 45 minutes from Roanoke and the Blue Ridge Parkway and 10 minutes from the town of Bedford.

 Summer Hours (April 1 – December 31): Tues – Sat 10am – 4pm